crazybolillo/Kiwistry/README.md

 # JAtomicModels
 Application that displays information about atoms and generates 2D models of them.
 Based on JavaFX.
+The source code can be helpful for anyone trying to develop a Java application which deals with atoms, their attributes and their models.
+This application provides a simple embeeded database (sqlite3) that stores all the information about the atoms.
+It provides a very simple to use Java object which is initialized by simply typing out the atom´s name or atomic number.
+This object makes all the necessary queries to gather the atom´s attributes.
+A resizable Canvas can be created based on the atom.